shubhadityaburela/shubhadityaburela.github.io/_projects/1_project.md

     The top two plots show the temperature profiles at two different time-instances.
 The bottom two plots show the cross-sectional views of the profile at those time-instances with the prediction results for sPOD-NN, POD-NN, and sPOD-I procedures.
 </div>

+More detailed analysis and the results can be found in our publication \cite{BuKrRe23}

 [//]: # (You can also put regular text between your rows of images.)

 [//]: # (Say you wanted to write a little bit about your project before you posted the rest of the images.)